mattermost/docs/source/deploy/bleve-search.rst

   From Mattermost v6.1, Bleve search uses the scorch index type on newly-created indexes.
 This new index type features efficiency improvements and indexes that use significantly less disk space.

-  To use this new type of index, after upgrading Mattermost Server to version to v6.1 or later, go to **System Console > Experimental > Bleve**, then run a purge operation by selecting **Purge Index**, followed by a reindex by selecting **Index Now**.
+  To use this new type of index on your existing indexes, first upgrade Mattermost Server to version to v6.1 or later.
+Then go to **System Console > Experimental > Bleve** and select **Purge Index** to run a purge operation.
+When that's complete, select **Index Now** to reindex.
 Bleve remains compatible with existing indexes, so currently indexed data will continue to work if a purge and reindex isn't run.

 Configuring Bleve in Mattermost
 -------------------------------